Change management for the launch of the new EudraVigilance system

 Testing for the enhanced EudraVigilance system

-EMA advised organisations that had already established electronic submission of ICSRs to EudraVigilance to perform the gateway configuration and communication testing with XCOMP (refer to the EU ICSR Implementation Guide ) prior to the new EudraVigilance system launch on 22 November 2017.
+EMA advised organisations that had already established electronic submission of ICSRs to EudraVigilance to perform the gateway configuration and communication testing with XCOMP (refer to the EU ICSR Implementation Guide ) prior to the launch of the enhanced EudraVigilance system on 22 November 2017.

 Organisations that are continuing to use established E2B(R2) systems were advised to use the E2B(R3) test files available for download from the external compliance testing environment (XCOMP) and test the upload of the files in their local pharmacovigilance/safety system with a backwards-and-forwards conversion solution.